Home > Experiences & Adventures > 8 Flowers Fields to Get Lost in This Summer

 Barnardsville, NC

 The flowers here really are never-ending — at least until things get frosty in October.
-In summer, find marigolds, zinnias, amaranth, strawflowers, sunflowers, snapdragons and the like flourishing at this family-owned farm.
+Visitors can find marigolds, zinnias, amaranth, strawflowers, sunflowers, snapdragons, and the like flourishing at this family-owned farm in the spring and summer months.
 Pick your own bouquet and enjoy the scenery.
 The blend of multicolored flowers in the grassy field is pretty, but the nearby Blue Ridge Mountains make the landscape truly stunning.

 6. Sussex County Sunflower Maze